PeytTheMate/Latency-Surface-Compiler/README.md

 # Parallax - Latency-Surface MVP Compiler

-Parallax comes from the idea in physics and astronomy in which a shift in perspective reveals hidden structure and depth.
+Parallax comes from the idea in physics in perspective reveals hidden structure and depth.
 Just as parallax gives us a new dimension of understanding, this project aims to eventually run in parallel to standard compilers, exposing a new perspective on optimization.

 This is the beginning of my open-source latency-focused compiler harness, designed around micro-kernels inspired by quant finance workloads.
 The goal is to autotune low-level compiler transforms (like loop unrolling, memory layout, prefetching) for tail latency performance, specifically tailoring to **p999 latency**.